xenial-io/Xenial.Blog/src/content/_posts/2020-10-08-working-with-the-community-and-launch-of-the-new-design.md

 If you can't give anything back to the community (some companies don't allow, etc.) consider *funding*.
 As for the new design I took the liberty to promote my funding options more prominently.
 I don't do any advertisements on any of my sites.
 Running them is not free, writing the content is even more expensive.
 In average a post consists from research to published from 3-7 days.
 Don't get me wrong, I'm not begging for money, I just want to raise your awareness how much effort and work goes into high quality work.

-Enough talk as an moral apostle.
+Enough talk as a moral apostle.
 Lets talk about the new design and some highlights!